What is Static Electricity?

-So what does all this have to do with static shocks?
-Or static electricity in hair?
+So how does this explain static shocks?
+Or static electricity in your hair?

 When you take off your wool hat, it rubs against your hair.
 Electrons move from your hair to the hat.
-A static charge builds up and now each of the hairs has the same positive charge.
+This builds up a negative static charge on the hat, and a postive charge on your hair.

 Remember, things with the same charge repel each other.
-So the hairs try to get as far from each other as possible.
-The farthest they can get is by standing up and away from the others.
+So the hairs, each with a positive charge, try to move as far from each other as possible.
+The result is that "fly-away look as the hairs each push away from all the others.
 And that is how static electricity causes a bad hair day!

 Where Do the Electrons Go?